Last week I met up with my

 They also have activities built around particular books.
 I was thrilled to see my friend Vivian French's book used in a packet about vegetables.

-They also had kits in bags - here's The Hungry Caterpillar with the book, a stuffie or puppet, and some games to go with it.
+The Hungry Caterpillar with the book, a stuffie or puppet, and some games to go with it.
 You can see there are a ton of these.

 They even had a collection of oversized books - how fun!